Our Work

 Offers the difference

-With nature as our greatest resource and guide, The Greater Mercy Foundation (TGMF) provides educational, experiential, and transformational opportunities for the mind, body, and spirit.
-In partnership and collaboration with our community, we provide services that support mental wellbeing and cultivate courageous leaders.
+Our mission: With nature as our greatest resource and guide, The Greater Mercy Foundation (TGMF) provides educational, experiential, and transformational opportunities for the mind, body, and spirit.
+In partnership and collaboration with our community, we provide programs and services that support mental wellbeing and cultivate courageous leaders.

 Current Projects